 You won't fall asleep with cold feet because your body temperature is not dropping.
 If your feet are cold, wear heated booties or socks to bed.
 Heating your feet will force your body temperature to drop quickly and trigger sleep onset.

 How to shut down your mind before sleep:

 After relaxing the body, it's time to calm your busy mind.
 Here's what I recommend:

 1. Put on a relaxing guided meditation or nature sounds.

-Play an mp3 track on a 30- to 60-minute timer.
+Make a 30- to 60-minute playlist.
 The best nature sounds are ocean waves or falling rain.
 Our brains are wired to attend to novelty.
 So, the continuous in-and-out rush of waves against a shoreline is very similar to a normal, slow breathing cycle, which will only occupy the brain’s attention for a short time before being ignored, allowing you to drift off to sleep.
 Your “thinking” brain literally gets bored and shuts down so you can fall asleep.

 Don’t listen to an audiobook, as this will hold your brain’s attention.

 The deep and restorative sleep you've always dreamt about.*